MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

     > [!NOTE]
     > Windows Server 2012 R2 and older VMs use an XML file instead of a VCMX file.
 Fore more information, see the section **Migrating older VMs**.

-1. Run the following cmdlet for each machine machine to import, register, and make the VMs highly available on each CSV owner node.
+1. Run the following cmdlet for each machine to import, register, and make the VMs highly available on each CSV owner machine.
 This ensures an even distribution of VMs for optimal processor and memory allocation:

     ```powershell
     Get-ChildItem -Path "C:\Clusterstorage\Volume01\*.vmcx" -Recurse | Import-VM -Register | Get-VM | Add-ClusterVirtualMachineRole
     ```

-1. Start each destination VM on each node:
+1. Start each destination VM on each machine:

     ```powershell
     Start-VM -Name